 Action - what are you planning to do Who does this action impact?
 Key indicator to meet Impacts and how sustainability will be achieved?
 Cost linked to the action Development of cycling skills provision for staff.
 Staff Increased confidence, knowledge and skills of all staff in teaching PE and sport Staff to become confident in leading on primary PE lesson.
-Taking 5% £659.72 Staff act as role models n sport and are Impact on pupils from staff ideas and sessions from external providers for ncreasingly delivering sport activities in-house. longevity and to build a personal PE bank.
+Taking 5% £659.72 Staff act as role models n sport and are ncreasingly delivering Impact on pupils from staff ideas and sessions from external providers for longevity and to build a sport activities in-house. personal PE bank.
 Pupils benefit from staff who are equipped to effectively teach PE.
 Pupils, receiving high quality teaching and use of resources and staff, having a bank of knowledge and resources available.
 Building in time, outside of external slots available on timetable for staff to express their learnings.
 Ensure there is a good palance of PE delivery from APC staff and external partners.
 Schools bring in external providers for then staff to magpie ideas and create lessons based from personal research and ideas from others.
 Continue to audit, replenish and enhance sports equipment.
 Pupils Engagement of all pupils in regular physical activity Two slots of physical activity to be built into the school timetable.
-18% £2,968.74 Blended learning students will access nteractive physical To increase participation levels in physical fitness to Blended learning students.
+18% £2,968.74 , , , , , , , , , , , , , , , , , , , To increase participation levels in physical fitness to Blended learning students.
 More active pupils from those not accessing school PE lessons. activity with purchasing of Mini Nintendo Switches with sports PE slots to be a mixture of team games and